knmnyn/cs4248-2020/_pages/about.md

 Do ensure that you have the lecture times free in your schedule to be available for scheduled exams.
 There will no be alternate exam arrangements.

 For most of the Thursdays sessions, we will have a synchrnous help session where Min will field questions from students on questions, concerns and doubts you have on the lecture materials or other components of the course.

-### Tutorial Sessions

-There will be tutorials for this class starting in Week 03.
-As the class is flipped, these sessions will be the primary means by which we touch base with you and get to know you personally.
-Please do attend these sessions via Zoom, as they will not be webcasted (although tutorial solutions will be distributed, you should come to the sessions to get the complete picture, and to be a part of the class).

-These tutorial session timings still subject to change.
-Please see NUSMods for the most up-to-date details.
-As an enrolled student, you are entitled to one tutorial placement, and need to attend that slot even if not optimal for you.
-Nicely, all of the tutorials slots come before (Monday-Wednesday), the second class lecture slot on Thursdays.

-Tutorial Sessions (tentative; as reported by LumiNUS ca. 17 Jun 2020):

-1. T01.
-Mondays, 13:00-14:00
-2. T02.
-Wednesdays, 17:00-18:00
-3. T03.
-Mondays, 15:00-16:00
-4. T04.
-Mondays, 14:00-15:00
-5. T05.
-Wednesdays, 11:00-12:00
-6. T06.
-Mondays, 12:00-13:00
-7. T07.
-Wednesdays, 16:00-17:00
-8. T08.
-Wednesdays, 10:00-11:00
-9. T09.
-Tuesdays, 16:00-17:00
-10. T10.
-Tuesdays, 17:00-18:00
-11. T11.
-Tuesdays, 12:00-13:00 (new as of 11 Aug 2020)
-12. T12.
-Tuesdays, 13:00-14:00 (new as of 11 Aug 2020)

 ## Course Characteristics